 If you are using a PWM on a pin that was initialized as a GPIO such as the LEDs on the shield, you must first call the pin deinit function before the PWM will be able to output a signal on that pin.

-Entering a value for the frequency lower than that ~600Hz may result in an unexpected frequency.
+Entering a value for the frequency lower than that ~600Hz for the CYW43907 may result in an unexpected frequency.

 Debug Printing